Ernie Harper

+Career

+Harper became the national 10 miles champion after winning the AAA Championships title at the 1923 AAA Championships.

-In 1924 he finished fifth in the 10000 metre and fourth in the individual cross country event.
+At the 1924 Olympic Games, Harper finished fifth in the 10000 metre and fourth in the individual cross country event.
 He was the only British finisher in this race; therefore, the British team was unplaced in the team cross country competition.
 Just fifteen of the thirty-eight starters finished the event due to the extreme heat, The Times reporting the scenes at the end of the race:

 Some way behind Harper a figure in the scarlet drawers of Spain appeared in the entrance, turned the wrong way, was stopped, and then ran horribly round in little circles till he plunged on his face.
 Immediately another figure appeared, Sewell of the British team.
 He also tried to run the wrong way, was checked, and turned round, ran giddily a few yards, staggered, met another competitor, a Finn, also reeling, and the two fell together in a dreadful heap.
 Meanwhile a Frenchman had entered and ran three-quarters of the distance to the winning line, began to zig-zag, threw up his arms helplessly, and crashed full length on the ground.
 It was all heartbreaking to watch.
 Never, surely, in any race – not even in a Grand National – was there anything like the proportion of casualties; and the race ought never to have been run in the heat of such a day.
 It was altogether a terrible race.
 Harper’s performance was a fine one.

+Harper regained his AAA Championships 10 miles title at the 1926 AAA Championships and won it again at the 1927 AAA Championships and 1929 AAA Championships.

 In 1928 Harper finished 22nd in the Olympic marathon; he improved to second place at the 1936 Berlin Olympics.
 Harper earned praise for advising eventual winner Sohn Kee-chung not to chase after Juan Carlos Zabala, who had opened a big lead.
 Zabala eventually pulled out of the race.
 Sohn was later reported to have said: "Please say Mr Harper is a very fine man for telling me about Zabala."

-At the 1930 Empire Games Harper won the silver medal in the six miles event.
+At the 1930 British Empire Games in Hamilton, Canada, Harper won the silver medal in the six miles event.

-Harper ran for Hallamshire Harriers and Athletic Club in Sheffield.
-His record in the national cross-country championships was: